 North Shore’s total population in 2016 was 180,319.

-What is striking is that the population of West Van and the District of North Van barely shifted in the past 5 years (-0.1% & 1.8%) however the City of North Van grew by 9.8 per- cent.
-According to the 2016 Census, amongst the fastest growing communities in the Lower Mainland (Langley at 12.6 per cent, Surrey at 10.6 per cent and Coquitlam, 9.8 per cent).
+What is striking is that the population of West Van and the District of North Van barely has shifted in the past 5 years (-0.1% & 1.8%) however the City of North Van grew by 9.8 percent.
+According to the 2016 Census, it is amongst the fastest growing communities in the Lower Mainland (Langley at 12.6 per cent, Surrey at 10.6 per cent and Coquitlam, 9.8 per cent).

-There’s a high proportion of seniors and West Vancouver is home to Canada’s first shopping mall, Park Royal Shopping Centre.
+The North Shore has a high proportion of seniors.
+West Vancouver’s Park Royal Shopping Centre is Canada’s first shopping mall.
 Horseshoe Bay’s BC Ferries Terminal is one of the main connecting points between the British Columbia mainland and Vancouver Island.

 Access to and from